 Can you decipher a dog tail message?

 Any of these questions is worth careful research.
-We hope that after reading this article, you’ll say: “I want to write my dissertation about it!”
+After reading this article, we hope you’ll say: “I want to write my dissertation about it!”

-The dog tail position, type of movement, and speed all carry a key dog message that you, as a dog owner, need to understand.
+The dog’s tail position, type of movement, and speed carry a critical message you must understand as a dog owner.

 Learn how to read dog tails